-5 years after its Oculus investment, A16Z leads a new VR startup’s $68M Series A
+5 years after its Oculus investment, a16z leads a new VR startup’s $68M Series A

 “I think we’ve run the experiment that in-home needs to actually have a kind of different form factor, you want the hardware to be more like $200 or the same as a console,” Chen tells TechCrunch.
 “I think we’re going to see location-based VR split off and be its own form factor with larger spaces that are intrinsically multi-social with real people there and premium hardware like motion capture and haptic vests.”

-The Hong Kong-founded company is hardly the first VR startup to bet on premium experiences in retail locations; startups like The Void have also raised significant capital with high-profile partners like Disney thrusting them into highly-trafficked locations, but Sandbox’s investors see the company’s strengths in its scalability.
+The Hong Kong-founded company is hardly the first VR startup to bet on premium experiences in retail locations; startups like The Void have also raised significant capital with high-profile partners like Disney thrusting them into highly trafficked locations, but Sandbox’s investors see the company’s strengths in its scalability.

 “We tried everything, what we really liked about [Sandbox] was that really though about archetyping this as modest-sized rooms that you could really put anywhere,” Chen said.
 “So it’s this really scalable thing that you could imagine putting inside of a mall or a boutique retail location.
 You could scale a single location to having 10 or 20 rooms the way a movie theater might have 12 screens.”

-Sandbox’s $68 million round comes in the midst of a general market cool down around VR, but as more and more investors look to adjacent technologies like augmented reality, the startup’s backers see its strengths in terms of the bond with users.
+Sandbox’s $68 million round comes in the midst of a general market cool-down around VR, but as more and more investors look to adjacent technologies like augmented reality, the startup’s backers see its strengths in terms of the bond with users.
 For Mike Maples, a partner at Floodgate, the investment represents his first in the virtual reality space.

 “A lot of AR startups are getting more attention because people say, AR can be on all the phones and it has broader distribution,” Maples said.
 “When I experienced this product I felt like people are going to say, ‘This product rocks my world.'”